Classic Sako Rifles

 The model L46 in the 222 Remington cartridge is one of the most desirable Sako Rifles.
 Finding the L46 model Sako Rifle is a great find and getting hard to find not only in great condition but in any condition.
 These little Sako’s would get an Excellant rating.

 The L57 Forester models in the medium action were also quite popular and also can be considered good investment firearms.

 Sako would also make a long action rifle in the 1950s that was designed on the Mauser 98 action.
 These would be considered good collectible firearms also but are also getting hard to find.
-They would also have issues with condition.

 One of my favorite Sako Rifles of the 1960s would be the Finnwolf model.